The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Beautiful view of the Isle of Raasay, Scotland

-On the final day of your 3 Day Skye Itinerary embark on one of the best day trips from Skye to the Isle of Raasay and then savor the beauty of the Cuillin Mountain Range from Sligachan.
+Wrap up your 3 Days on Skye Itinerary by embarking on a trip to the Isle of Raasay and then savor the beauty of the Cuillin Mountain Range from Sligachan.

 View of the Ferry from Sconser to Raasay, Scotland